-Architectural Form and Detail <5,000 SF >5,000 SF & Visually Sensitive Areas Large unadorned and un-fenestrated wall expanses are permissible for industrial buildings.
-However, large expanses of smooth material (e.g., concrete) should be broken up with expansion joints, reveals, and/or changes in texture and color. Р M The mass and scale of large, box-like industrial buildings may be reduced through the incorporation of varying building heights and setbacks along the front and street side building façades. Р M • Light industrial buildings in the Mill Site Light Industrial Flex zone should have an industrial or contemporary architectural character that is consistent with the historic fabric of the Mill Site through reuse or replacement of exiting Mill Site industrial structures or it should reflect the development patterns of the nearby skunk train industrial buildings. Р M Street side facades of large industrial buildings, that are visible from a public street, should include architectural features such as reveals, windows, openings, and changes in color, texture, and material to add interest to the building elevation and reduce visual mass.
-M M Primary building entries should be readily identifiable and well defined through the use of projections, recesses, columns, roof structures, or other design elements. Р Р Large expanses of highly reflective surface and mirror glass exterior walls should be avoided to prevent glare impacts on adjacent public streets and properties.
-M M Accessory Buildings • The design of accessory buildings (e.g., security kiosks, maintenance buildings, and outdoor equipment enclosures) should be incorporated into and be compatible with the overall design of the project and the main buildings on the site. Р Р Temporary buildings (e.g., portable modular units and shipping containers) should not be visible from public streets or parks. Р M Modular buildings should be skirted with material and color that is compatible with the modular unit and the main buildings on the site. Р M Landscape Design Landscape design should follow an overall concept and should link various site components together. Р M • The use of trees and shrubs, near, and vines, on, walls to soften the appearance of buildings and walls and to deter graffiti is strongly encouraged. Р M When industrial/warehouse uses are located adjacent to less intense uses (e.g., residential or retail commercial), additional landscaping in conjunction with appropriate decorative walls and setbacks should be provided to mitigate potential adverse impacts.
-M M Walls and Fences • The colors, materials, and appearance of walls and fences, including walls for screening purposes should be compatible with the overall design character/style of the development. Р M Walls and fences can be used to visually soften blank surfaces and to deter graffiti. - Р • When security fencing is required adjacent to streets, it should consist of wrought iron, tubular steel, wood fencing or similar materials. Р M
+rchitectural Form and Detail <5,000 SF >5,000 SF or Sensitive Design Areas Large unadorned and un-fenestrated wall expanses are permissible for industrial buildings.
+However, large expanses should be broken up with expansion joints, reveals, and/or changes in texture, color or materials. Р M The mass and scale of large, box-like industrial buildings may be reduced through the incorporation of varying building heights and setbacks along the front and street side building façades. Р M Light industrial buildings in the Mill Site Light Industrial zoning district should have an industrial or contemporary architectural character that is consistent with the historic fabric of the Mill Site or the development patterns of the nearby skunk train industrial buildings. Р M Street side facades of large industrial buildings, that are visible from a public street, should include architectural features such as reveals, windows, openings, and changes in color, texture, and material to add interest to the building elevation and reduce visual mass. Р M Primary building entries should be readily identifiable and well defined through the use of projections, recesses, columns, roof structures, or other design elements. Р Р Large expanses of highly reflective surface and mirror glass exterior walls should be avoided to prevent glare impacts on adjacent public streets and properties. М M The following table identifies materials that are encouraged, acceptable and discouraged for use on a building's façade: Encouraged M М Ccessory Buildings The design of accessory buildings (e.g., security kiosks, maintenance buildings, and outdoor equipment enclosures) should be incorporated into and be compatible with the overall design of the project and the main buildings on the site. Р Р Temporary buildings (e.g., portable modular units and shipping containers) should not be visible from public streets or parks.
+Modular buildings should be skirted with material and color that is compatible with the modular unit and the main buildings on the site. Р М Р М

-Outdoor Lighting • Outdoor lighting (e.g., location, height, and number) should be designed to foster security.
-Site and building entries should have enhanced illumination to increase visibility and safety. Р M Storage and Utility Equipment Outdoor storage areas (for raw and finished goods) should be screened from views from the public right of way, where feasible. М M • If refuse storage areas, fuel tanks, generators, and fire check safety valves cannot be located out of public view, the design of these areas should incorporate architectural screening elements and landscaping compatible with the design of buildings and landscaping on the site.
-M M
+Landscape design should follow an overall concept and should link various site components together. Р М • The use of trees and shrubs, near, and vines, on, walls to soften the appearance of buildings and walls and to deter graffiti is strongly encouraged. Р M • When industrial/warehouse uses are located adjacent to less intense uses (e.g., residential or retail commercial), additional landscaping in conjunction with appropriate decorative walls and setbacks should be provided to mitigate potential adverse impacts. М M Walls and Fences • The colors, materials, and appearance of walls and fences, including walls for screening purposes should be compatible with the overall design character/style of the development. Р M Walls and fences can be used to visually soften blank surfaces and to deter graffiti. - Р When security fencing is required adjacent to streets, it should consist of wrought iron, tubular steel, wood fencing or similar materials. Р М Outdoor Lighting • Outdoor lighting (e.g., location, height, and number) should be designed to foster security.
+Site and building entries should have enhanced illumination to increase visibility and safety. Р M Storage and Utility Equipment Outdoor storage areas (for raw and finished goods) should be screened from views from the public right of way, where feasible.
+M M • If refuse storage areas, fuel tanks, generators, and fire check safety valves cannot be located out of public view, the design of these areas should incorporate architectural screening elements and landscaping compatible with the design of buildings and landscaping on the site. М M